pymc-devs/pytensor/doc/tutorial/aliasing.rst

     y = 2 * x
     f = pytensor.function([In(x, borrow=True)], Out(y, borrow=True))

-Borrowing an input means that Pytensor will treat the argument you provide as if it were part of Pytensor's pool of temporaries.
+Borrowing an input means that PyTensor will treat the argument you provide as if it were part of PyTensor's pool of temporaries.
 Consequently, your input may be reused as a buffer (and overwritten!) during the computation of other variables in the course of evaluating that function (e.g. ``f``).

-Borrowing an output means that Pytensor will not insist on allocating a fresh output buffer every time you call the function.
+Borrowing an output means that PyTensor will not insist on allocating a fresh output buffer every time you call the function.
 It will possibly reuse the same one as on a previous call, and overwrite the old content.
 Consequently, it may overwrite old return values through side-effect.
 Those return values may also be overwritten in the course of evaluating another compiled function (for example, the output may be aliased to a ``shared`` variable).
-So be careful to use a borrowed return value right away before calling any more Pytensor functions.
+So be careful to use a borrowed return value right away before calling any more PyTensor functions.
 The default is of course to not borrow internal results.

 It is also possible to pass a ``return_internal_type=True`` flag to the ``Out``